RL-OtherApps/qu-server-tools/import_product/README.rst

    :alt: License: AGPL-3

 ==============
-Import Partner Supplier
+Import Product
 ==============

-This module allows you to import a list of partners and suppliers using a .csv file.
+This module allows you to import product templates using a .csv file.

 Installation
 ============